JetBrains/intellij-sdk-docs/topics/reference_guide/jcef.md

 - [`CefDownloadHandler`](%gh-jcef-master%/org/cef/handler/CefDownloadHandler.java) - file download events.<br/>
   **Example:** Implement `CefDownloadHandler.onBeforeDownload()` to enable downloading files in the embedded browser.

-See [org.cef.handler](%gh-jcef-master%/org/cef/handler) package for all available handlers.
+See the [org.cef.handler](%gh-jcef-master%/org/cef/handler) package for all available handlers.

 > For each handler interface, JCEF API provides an adapter class, which can be extended to avoid implementing unused methods, e.g., [`CefLoadHandlerAdapter`](%gh-jcef-master%/org/cef/handler/CefLoadHandlerAdapter.java).